c0ld-w4ter/you-fm/README.md

 - Check what's using the port: `lsof -i :8080`

 **"Missing required API keys" in web interface**
-- Fill in all required API key fields in the web form
+- Fill in all required API key fields on Page 1 (API Keys)
-- API keys are validated when you submit the form
+- API keys are validated when you submit each page
+- The multi-page flow guides you through: API Keys → Settings → Generate → Results
 - No need to set environment variables when using the web interface

 **"ModuleNotFoundError"**